- Search The Registry

 Benjamin O. Davis Sr.

 Benjamin Davis, Sr., was born just as the Reconstruction period was ending in Washington, D.C.
-He attended the all Black M Street High School, where he received his first military training, liking the discipline and order.
+He attended the all-Black M Street High School, where he received his first military training, liking the discipline and order.
 He attended Howard University and he joined the Eighth U.S. volunteer infantry.
 After being commissioned as a first lieutenant, he decided he wanted a military career.
-Black equal rights had few defenders at the turn of the 20th century and he could not get an appointment to West Point.
+Equal rights for Blacks had few defenders at the turn of the 20th century and he could not get an appointment to West Point.

-In 1940, Benjamin O. Davis, Sr., was promoted to brigadier general, the first African-American to hold such a command since Reconstruction.
+In 1940, he was promoted to brigadier general, the first African American to hold such a command since Reconstruction.
 During his career, he was awarded the Distinguished Service Cross, the Bronze Star, and the French Croix de Guerre with Palm.
-He died in 1970.
+Benjamin O. Davis, Sr. the first Black general in the modern era of the United States of America died in 1970.

 The World Book Encyclopedia.